 Acupuncture is a mainstay of traditional Chinese medicine, which has been practiced for thousands of years.
 The Chinese healing tradition sees the body as a delicate balance and disease occurs when the body is out of balance.
 Imbalance, it is believed, blocks the flow of qi, a vital energy that regulates spiritual, emotional, mental and physical balance, along meridians.
 By inserting needles at specific points on the body that connect with these meridians, acupuncture is believed to unblock the flow of qi, restoring health to the body and mind”.

 Western medicine explains acupuncture’s effects within a different framework.
 Some Western scientists believe that this technique stimulates the central nervous system, signaling the body to release various substances including endorphins, immune system cells, natural opioids, neurotransmitters, and neurohormones.
 These may help control pain, change how the body experiences pain, and promote physical and emotional well-being.
-Some research also indicates that acupuncture influences involuntary central nervous functions, such as blood pressure, blood flow, and body temperature regulation.
+Some research also indicates that alternative medicine influences involuntary central nervous functions, such as blood pressure, blood flow, and body temperature regulation.

 What Conditions Does Acupuncture Treat?

-- Chronic pain: migraines, headache, neck pain, knee pain, shoulder pain, back pain, tendinitis, sciatica, carpal tunnel syndrome, fibromyalgia, osteoarthritis and rheumatoid arthritis
+Chronic pain: migraines, headache, neck pain, knee pain, shoulder pain, back pain, tendinitis, sciatica, carpal tunnel syndrome, fibromyalgia, osteoarthritis and rheumatoid arthritis;

-Digestive disorders: irritable bowel syndrome, colitis, gastritis and constipation
+Digestive disorders: irritable bowel syndrome, colitis, gastritis and constipation;

-Urinary and reproductive disorders: menstrual cramps, irregular or heavy periods, infertility and menopausal symptoms
+Urinary and reproductive disorders: menstrual cramps, irregular or heavy periods, infertility and menopausal symptoms;

-Psychological and emotional disorders: depression, anxiety, stress and insomnia
+Psychological and emotional disorders: depression, anxiety, stress and insomnia;

-Neurological Disorders: Trigeminal Neuralgia, Bell’s Palsy, Carpal Tunnel Syndrome, Lasting Shingles Pain (postherpetic neuralgia), Meralgia Paresthetica
+Neurological Disorders: Trigeminal Neuralgia, Bell’s Palsy, Carpal Tunnel Syndrome, Lasting Shingles Pain (postherpetic neuralgia), Meralgia Paresthetica;

-Symptom management for adverse reactions to chemotherapy and radiation, including fatigue, generalized pain, dry mouth, peripheral neuropathy, nausea and vomiting
+Symptom management for adverse reactions to chemotherapy and radiation including fatigue, generalized pain, dry mouth, peripheral neuropathy, nausea and vomiting.

 - Have a bleeding disorder.
 Your chances of bleeding or bruising from the needles increase if you have a bleeding disorder or if you’re taking blood thinners.